libbitcoin/libbitcoin-explorer/README.md

     version 0
 }
 ```
 > Outputs from certain commands can be passed directly into others.
-However, commands that accept complex types as arguments require the **native** format.
+However, commands that accept complex types as arguments require **native** encoding.

 #### Whitespace